appsquickly/typhoon/README.md

 # Typhoon! (www.typhoonframework.org)

-A new dependency injection container for Objective-C. Light-weight, yet full-featured.
+A new dependency injection container for Objective-C. Light-weight, yet full-featured and super-easy to use.

 ## Status?
 It's ready to use!